 + Remember that during Ramadan, working hours change including banks, malls, markets and much more.
 Therefore, before heading out, call ahead for working hours to avoid finding a place closed after you’ve reached it.

-Note: Restaurants are closed during the day.
+Note: Restaurants are closed during the day, except for some hotel outlets.
 Some open only an hour or so before sunset for takeout orders.
 After Iftar, all restaurants open.
 You will notice that malls and shops will have different opening hours in Ramadan and it is advised that you call first to see if they are open.
 Many will close in the afternoon and reopen after Iftar, staying open until well past midnight in most cases.

 + Dress modestly.
 Although you hear this throughout the year in Qatar, this is more important in Ramadan.